Content Standards

 What violates this policy?

-- Submitting excessive or frivolous reports with the intent to overwhelm our moderation team
+- Submitting reports with the intent to harass, intimidate, or silence other users

 Guidelines for responsible reporting